JADES and BlackTHUNDER: rest-frame Balmer-line absorption and the local environment in a Little Red Dot at z = 5: Data

 \subsection{\blackthunder aperture spectra}

 To study the main target \target, we define two aperture spectra: a `total' aperture of semi-major axis $R_\mathrm{ap}=0.25$~arcsec (1.6~kpc; to capture the total flux of the galaxy) and a smaller aperture with $R_\mathrm{ap}=0.125$~arcsec (0.8~kpc), to maximise the signal-to-noise ratio (SNR) at the expense of inaccurate aperture losses, due to the resolved nature of the target in \OIIIL.
 To define these apertures, we use a curve-of-growth approach.
-We create an image of the broad-line \Halpha by co-adding the cube along the wavelength slices in the wings of the broad line, at a wavelength of 4~\mum.
+We create an image of the broad-line \Halpha by co-adding the cube along the wavelength slices in the wings of the broad line, at a wavelength of 4~\mum (see Section~\ref{s.an.ss.g395h.bt}).
 We then model the resulting image as a Gaussian light profile plus linear background, using \galfit \citep{peng+2002,peng+2010}, with the assumption that the source is unresolved in broad \Halpha, and that this emission line traces the instrument point spread function (PSF).
 The best-fit Gaussian model has axis ratio 0.9 and position angle -25.4\textdegree.
 The PSF is elongated in the direction along the IFU slices, in agreement with \citet{deugenio+2024a}, but here we find a considerably larger full-width at half maximum than in \citet{deugenio+2024a}, with $FWHM=0.175$~arcsec along the slicers.
-An independent measurement of the PSF at this wavelength from NIRSpec/IFS observations of the bright quasar J0224-4711 (Perna M., in~prep.) confirms this larger PSF.
+This larger PSF is in agreement with independent measurements \citetext{the bright quasar J0224-4711, Perna M., in~prep.; \citealp{jones+2025c,zamora+2024}}.
 The disagreement is due to \citet{deugenio+2024a} using a less accurate method than here, based on forward modelling an extended target starting from the NIRCam images.

 We create a set of aperture spectra by summing the light inside elliptical apertures with the same shape and centre as the best-fit Gaussian model, with increasing semi-major axis in steps of one 0.05-arcsec spaxel, starting from one and reaching ten spaxels.
 For each wavelength pixel of the aperture spectrum, the flux is determined by adding all spaxels from the corresponding wavelength slice, weighting each spaxel only by the fractional area inside the current elliptical aperture.
 This approach does not benefit from the increased precision of inverse variance, but avoids biasing the result.
 To remove outliers, we use 4-\textsigma clipping for each wavelength slice: we first divide the current slice by the PSF (point spread function), then we calculate the median and define \textsigma as half the 84\textsuperscript{th}-16\textsuperscript{th} inter-percentile range of the data.
 Finally, we assign weight zero to all voxels deviating more than 4 \textsigma from the median.
 The uncertainties are estimated by repeating the same procedure on the variance datacube.
 The resulting error spectrum is upscaled to match the empirical noise observed in the aperture spectrum.
 To do so, we estimate the effective noise on the aperture spectrum by calculating the standard deviation about the median-filtered spectrum inside a moving window, neglecting emission-line regions.
 We then upscale the original error spectrum to match the median value of the empirical error spectrum.
 This preserves wavelength-specific noise features like photon noise around bright emission lines and under-exposed pixels.